SelfMadeHero's Graphic Anthology Programme

 Txabi Jones

 The mentoring programme is provided free of charge to participants.
-This was only made possible thanks to public funding from the National Lottery through Arts Council England, and additional support from SelfMadeHero, Abrams & Chronicle Books, Oiffy and the Lakes International Comic Art Festival.
+This was only made possible thanks to public funding from The National Lottery through Arts Council England, and additional support from SelfMadeHero, Abrams & Chronicle Books, Oiffy, The Lakes International Comic Art Festival and The Society of Authors.
 The programme is run in partnership with Spread the Word.

 Read more